IcyTinaSnow/Hello-World/README.md

 Hello Guys

-Its a noob, I want to learn how to code
+Its a noob, I want to learn how to code.
-I am going to be a code master soon
+I am going to be a code master soon.